willsuan/weno-ml/README.md

 	•	3D Compressible Euler (Characteristic WENO-Z, HLLC/Rusanov)
 	•	2D Rotating Shallow-Water Equations (f-plane dynamics)

-Thank you to Sergey Fomel for supervising this project.
+The project is ongoing.
+Thank you to Sergey Fomel for your supervision.

 ⸻